 Now that he works from home and we’re together everyday, I’m struggling with his lack of engagement, help or enthusiasm for our family unit.
 I’m also working from home as well as everything else I did before.
 I feel I’m failing as a partner and a mother.
 I’m exhausted and at a loss as to what to do.

-A. A couple of things spring to mind as I read your letter – your partner is either highly stressed or depressed due to work demands and fears about employment security amidst a global pandemic, or he’s having an affair and has checked out of your relationship.
+A. A couple of things spring to mind as I read your letter – your partner is either highly stressed or depressed due to work demands and fears about employment security amidst financial pressures, or he’s having an affair and has checked out of your relationship.
 This may seem blunt and whichever it may be, it needs addressing.

 Let’s take the work situation – work pressures and highly demanding jobs, can cause stress and anxiety, and trigger fears of not-being-good-enough or being caught-out.
 I’ve seen many senior executives worrying about being ‘found-out’ or perceived to be incompetent and not up to the job they’ve ‘falsely’ acquired, known as the imposter syndrome.
 So the focus on their work becomes almost obsessive, working long hours, not delegating as much as they could and micro-managing their team.
 This is far more common than we realise or many care to admit.